12th November 2018

 Similar to the benefit of reduced turnover – if your staff are happier and more satisfied, their morale is boosted.
 This means they will be more productive and more motivated to get that report done faster, meet that difficult deadline and achieve their KPIs.

 Need more employees?
 If you are seen as a flexible or family-friendly employer, candidates will come flocking.
 Your business’s image will be enhanced, and you will be seen in a more positive light.

 Particularly in areas of work such as customer service, another benefit can be that your business’s hours can be extended out of the normal 9-5.
 This means your customers or clients get answers quicker, no potential leads are missed and satisfaction levels are raised.

 Staff often value flexible working over other forms of remuneration, so there is often a positive financial implication of allowing staff to work flexibly.

 Thinking About Introducing Flexible Working?

 Flexible working requires flexible systems to meet changing HR demands.
-If you’re thinking about introducing flexible working into your business, FMP can help ease the burden of HR and payroll with our range of modular HR software solutions and outsourced payroll services.
+If you’re thinking about introducing flexible working into your business, IRIS FMP can help ease the burden of HR and payroll with our range of modular HR software solutions and outsourced payroll services.
 Get in touch today.